HiiYL/MMU-Hub/README.md

 - A new quick and easy way to read MMLS, simply swipe left and right to view announcements of different subjects
 - Native performance and animations
 - One click(tap?) download for your lecture notes and tutorials
+- Sync and notifications on new announcements
+- Proper attachment support
+- Beautiful material design inspired layouts
 ### Screenshots
 [<img src="http://imgur.com/tcpUorK.png" width=240 height=427>](wow)
 [<img src="http://imgur.com/m29gLfi.png" width=240 height=427>](such color)